DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 Specifies test execution speed.

-Tests run at the maximum speed by default.
-You can use this option to slow the test down.
+If this parameter is not specified, tests run at the maximum speed.
+You can use this option to decrease test speed.

 `factor` should be a number between `1` (the fastest) and `0.01` (the slowest).